INFENG-UK/R/README.md

 # Support

-This is a voluntary project to support the advancement of the United Kingdoms approach to information management.
+This is a voluntary project to support the advancement of the United Kingdom's approach to information management.
 All help and support welcome: web@infeng.co.uk